Frequently Asked Questions

 Life in Eugene

-We do not recommend that graduate students stay in the residence halls, as they are primarily for undergraduate students.
-Most of the residence halls are shared single rooms, with a shared bathroom per floor, or hall (some residence halls have a private bathroom or in-room sink, and they are often more expensive than the regular residence halls rooms).
+We do not recommend graduate students stay in the on-campus residence halls, as they are primarily for undergraduate students.
+Most of the residence halls are shared single rooms, with a shared bathroom per floor or hall.
+(Some residence halls have a private bathroom or in-room sink, and they are often more expensive than the regular residence halls rooms.)
 Often the residence halls are noisy and not necessarily conducive for graduate-level study.
-Here is a link to the residence halls room types so that you can see the rooms that may be available: https://housing.uoregon.edu/room-types.
+If you'd like to consider on-campus housing, you may view the room type options here.

 Do you have a homestay program?